Rob Page: Port Vale

 In July 2011, Micky Adams again offered Page a coaching role at League Two club Port Vale.
 Page accepted and was given a role in the club's youth set-up.
-He was promoted to first team coach in May 2012, following the retirement of Geoff Horsfield.
+He was promoted to first-team coach in May 2012, following the retirement of Geoff Horsfield.
 In October 2012, Page was named as the bookmaker's favourite to become the next AFC Wimbledon manager.
 The job instead went to Neal Ardley.
-In May 2013, Page was reported to be one of two names considered for the vacant management position at former club Sheffield United; however David Weir was instead appointed as manager.
+In May 2013, Page was reported to be one of two names considered for the vacant management position at former club Sheffield United; However, David Weir was instead appointed as manager.
 At the end of the 2012–13 season Port Vale were promoted into League One.
-On 22 September 2013, Page was put in temporary charge of first team affairs at Vale Park after Micky Adams took the decision to take time off work to have hip replacement surgery.
+On 22 September 2013, Page was put in temporary charge of first-team affairs at Vale Park after Micky Adams decided to take time off work to have hip replacement surgery.
 In his first match in charge the "Valiants" recorded a 1–0 win over Tranmere Rovers at Prenton Park.

 He was promoted to the role of assistant manager in July 2014.
-He was appointed caretaker-manager following Adams' resignation on 18 September 2014 and was initially given "until the end of October" to prove his capabilities as manager.
+He was appointed caretaker manager following Adams' resignation on 18 September 2014 and was initially given "until the end of October" to prove his capabilities as manager.
 He won his first game in charge at Vale Park two days later after a late Mark Marshall goal gave the Vale a 2–1 victory over Barnsley.
 He made his first two signings at the end of the month, bringing in defenders Stéphane Zubar and Reiss Greenidge on loan.
 In October he made his first permanent signing, bringing in free agent striker Dany N'Guessan on a two-month contract.
 Having taken the club up seven league places within six weeks he was appointed as manager on a permanent basis on 29 October.
 He introduced a more possession-based style to the club, relying less on direct football.
 He was nominated for the League One Manager of the Month award in February after overseeing a run of three successive clean sheet victories in the club's six games.
 Following this the club went on a run of just one win in eleven games, but still finished above the relegation zone.
 He signed a new two-year contract in May 2015.